SCANL/srcml_identifier_getter_tool/README.md

 5. `make`
 6. `./bin/grabidentifiers` - Will give you a list of arguments

+You **may** need to `git submodule init` and `git submodule update --remote --recursive` in the srcSAXEventDispatcher, srcSAX, and popl folders.

 ## Example usages

 These all assume that the incoming file (e.g., telegram.java.xml) is a srcML archive.
 Refer to the next section if you need srcML.